-In the present study, we observed non- significant results while comparing the mean postsurgical visual acuity in between the study group and the control group (p value > 0.05).
-At 10 days time, the occurrence of Post- surgical visual acuity in diabetic group and non-diabetic group was found to be 0.16 and 0.23 respectively.
-At three month's time, the occurrence of Post- surgical visual acuity in the diabetic group and the non-diabetic group was found to be 0.32 and 0.39 respectively.
+In the present study, we observed non- significant results while comparing the mean post-surgical visual acuity in between the study group and the control group (p value > 0.05).
+At 15 days time, the occurrence of Post- surgical visual acuity in diabetic group and non-diabetic group was found to be 0.19 and 0.27 respectively.
+At three month's time, the occurrence of Post- surgical visual acuity in the diabetic group and the non-diabetic group was found to be 0.27 and 0.38 respectively.
 Onakpoya OH et al determined the visual outcome of cataract surgery in diabetes mellitus with advanced cataract in a tertiary institution in Nigeria.
-Twenty three consecutive patients with diabetes and 23 age and sex matched non-diabetic control patients who had extracapsular cataract extraction for advanced cataract.
-Twenty three patients with diabetes mellitus and 23 non diabetic controls were studied; mean duration of diabetes was $8.1 \pm 7.2$ years.
-The mean post-operative visual acuity in diabetics was 0.11±0.38, 0.33±0.57 and 0.38±0.49 at one week, two months and six months compared with 0.23±0.19, 0.46±0.37 and 0.48±0.31 in non-diabetics. (p=0.207, 0.403 and 0.465 respectively).
-Improvement in preoperative visual acuity was noted in 84.2% and 90% in diabetics and non-diabetics respectively.
+Twenty three consecutive patients with diabetes and 23 age and sex matched non-diabetic control patients who had extra capsular cataract extraction for advanced cataract.
+Twenty three patients with diabetes mellitus and 23 non diabetic controls were studied; mean duration of diabetes was 8.1 ± 7.2 years.
+The mean post-operative visual acuity in diabetics was 0.11 ± 0.38 , 0.33 ± 0.57 and 0.38 ± 0.49 at one week, two months and six months compared with 0.23 ± 0.19 , 0.46 ± 0.37 and 0.48 ± 0.31 in non-diabetics. (p=0.207, 0.403 and 0.465 respectively).
+Improvement in preoperative visual acuity was noted in 84% and 91% in diabetics and nondiabetics respectively.
 Poor visual outcome in diabetics was mainly due to diabetic retinopathy, maculopathy or diabetes related surgical complications.
 Visual improvement was seen following surgery for advanced cataract in diabetics in this study population.
-Post-operative monitoring for treatment of diabetic retinopathy may enhance visual outcome.15 patients.
+Post-operative monitoring for treatment of diabetic retinopathy may enhance visual outcome.15

+Lara-Smalling A et al described preoperative risk factors associated with visual outcomes for diabetic patients undergoing cataract surgery and appropriate nursing interventions for these patients.
 Literature review of risk factors and cataract surgery outcomes in terms of complications, visual acuity, and visual functioning of diabetic patients was undertaken.
 Preoperative risk factors and postoperative complications, including inflammation and cystoid macular edema (CME), were also examined.
 To emphasize evidence of best practices, the role of the nurse as educator and advocate was further explored in terms of their impact on diabetes management of the patient to improve visual results.
 Diabetic patients of advanced age, with a history of diabetic retinopathy who are taking insulin and have elevated Hb A1C levels, may have an increased risk of intraoperative and postoperative complications and decreased postoperative visual acuity and visual functions that may affect their quality of life.
-High-risk factors should be identified in diabetic patients when developing a perioperative patient education plan to help reduce their risk of cataract complications and improve their visual outcomes.
+High-risk factors should be identified in diabetic patients when developing a perioperative patient education plan to help reduce their risk of cataract complications and improve their visual outcomes.20